Subscribe to our blog

 Emailing a potential investor cold is the last resort.

 The ideal situation is that you and the investor have a shared connection.
 It could be literally a shared connection on LinkedIn.
 Or maybe the investor follows someone you know on Twitter.
 Ask that person for an introduction!
-Here’s a free email template you can use when reaching out for an introduction.

 And keep in mind Naval Ravikant’s list of social proof—the more well-known and respected your connection, the better received your introduction will likely be.